ntopia/os-project/README.md

 Depth-First-Search the tasks with non-recursive function `do_ptree`.
 Starting with `init_task`, it gets the next task with `get_next_struct`.

+Because of small kernel stack size, we implement DFS in non-recursive.
 `get_next_struct` gets the current `task_struct`
 and returns next struct ordered by DFS-preorder.

 If current task has child, the next task is its child.
 Unless it has child, it returns the next sibling.
 If it has no next sibling, it finds its parent's sibling, recursively.